sumis005/streetdifficult/README.md

 2. Uh oh!
 You'll notice the ownerCost prop isn't being displayed!
 Update the `DataView.js` file to render the ownerCost prop.

-3. Add a `DataView` component for each of the boroughs (Queens, Brooklyn, Manhattan, Bronx).
-Fill in the attributes with the data provided in the StreetEasy blog post.
+3. Add an additional `<DataView/>` component for each of the boroughs (Queens, Brooklyn, Manhattan, Bronx).
+Fill in the props with the data provided in the StreetEasy blog post.

-4. Open the `DataView` component.
+4. Open the `<DataView/>` component.
 We are going to add another row so we can display the annual income in this component.
 To do so, add the code below to line 21.

 ```javascript
 <div className="text bottom">